 Actually, maybe these results aren't all that typical.
 Most elements have threshold frequencies that are ultraviolet and only a few dip down low enough to be green or yellow like the example shown above.
 The materials with the lowest threshold frequencies are all semiconductors.
 Some have threshold frequencies in the infrared region of the spectrum.

 The classical model of light describes it as a transverse, electromagnetic wave.
-Of this there was very little doubt at the end of the Nineteenth Century.
+Of this there was very little doubt at the end of the 19th century.
 The wave nature of light was confirmed when it was applied successfully to explain such optical phenomena as diffraction, interference, polarization, reflection and refraction.
 If we can imagine light as waves in an electromagnetic ocean and be quite successful at it, then it wouldn't be much of a stretch for us to image electrons in a metal surface as something like tethered buoys floating in an electromagnetic harbor.
 Along come the waves (light) which pull and tug at the buoys (electrons).
 Weak waves have no effect, but strong ones just might yank a buoy from their mooring and set it adrift.
 A wave model of light would predict an energy-amplitude relationship and not the energy-frequency relationship described above.
-Photoelectric experiments describe an electromagnetic ocean where monstrous swells wouldn't tip over a canoe, but tiny ripples would send you across the Pacific.
+Photoelectric experiments describe an electromagnetic ocean where monstrous swells wouldn't tip over a canoe, but tiny ripples would fling you into the air.